plobrien/Resume/resume.md

 - Collected plant tissue, soil, and water samples for laboratory analysis.
 - Received, organized, and properly prepared samples before being tested.
 - Developed soil sampling grids and identified sampling sites, using geospatial technology, for soil and plant tissue testing.
-- Installed and maintained soil moisture monitoring sensors systems.
+- Installed and maintained soil moisture monitoring sensors and systems.
 - Helped supervise and train new employees.

 **Mid Valley Packaging and Supply Company (Fowler, CA)**